 A few important points to enhance use of the IR Tips…

 - IR can inform practices, programs and policies.
-Throughout the TIPs, we often refer to “program” implementation for the sake of brevity when in reality this encompasses practices, programs, and policies.
+Throughout the IR Tips, we often refer to “program” implementation for the sake of brevity when in reality this encompasses practices, programs, and policies.

-- These TIPs have been developed to support decision makers, which may include policymakers, program managers, practitioners, or donors.
-Throughout the TIPs, we will use the word “decision makers” to refer to any one of these sub-groups.
+- These IR Tips have been developed to support decision makers, which may include policymakers, program managers, practitioners, or donors.
+Throughout the IR Tips, we will use the word “decision makers” to refer to any one of these sub-groups.

-- We welcome input on how the TIPs might be enhanced, improved or expanded.
-Please provide feedback on the TIPS and/or suggestions for additional useful resources by contacting us at CIRCLE@socialsolutions.biz.
+- We welcome input on how the tips might be enhanced, improved or expanded.
+Please provide feedback on the IR Tips and/or suggestions for additional useful resources by contacting us at CIRCLE@socialsolutions.biz.

-How can the TIPs be useful to you?
+How can the IR Tips be useful to you?

-TIPs guide decision makers through the IR process.
-Each TIP uses examples and case studies to illustrate the material presented and includes links to a “short-list” of relevant resources to learn more about a given topic.
+IR Tips guide decision makers through the IR process.
+Each IR Tip uses examples and case studies to illustrate the material presented and includes links to a “short-list” of relevant resources to learn more about a given topic.
 Here’s what you can expect to find:

 - What is IR and what are its key features?

 - What does IR help us to do?

 - How does IR lead to more effective implementation?